Skip to main content

 The 2012 Program closeout audit, conducted by Moss Adams LLP, recommended adopting a conflict of policy for the IMC (Attachment 4).
 Management agreed and committed to evaluating options by fall 2024.
 Initially, staff considered updating Valley Water’s Conflict of Interest Code under the Political Reform Act, which would require IMC members to file Form 700s.
 However, staff concluded that requiring Form 700 filings was unnecessary and instead is recommending that the Board adopt the attached Resolution, which will supersede Resolution 21-10 and will require IMC members to disclose potential conflicts of interest and recuse themselves from voting on matters in which they have a potential conflict.

-The proposed changes to Resolution 21-10 are shown in redline in Attachment 5, and proposed Resolution 25-XX is Attachment 6.
 For ease of reference, the new proposed conflict of interest language is set forth below:

-b. any source of income to the Committee member or their spouse/domestic partner of $500 or more from an entity that does business with Valley Water and/or receives funding from Valley Water;
+a. any source of income to the Committee member or their spouse/domestic partner of $500 or more from an entity doing work on a Valley Water matter before the Committee and/or concerning an entity which receives grant funding from Valley Water on a matter before the Committee;

-d. any financial interest worth $500 or more of the Committee member or their spouse/domestic partner relating to any existing or proposed litigation against Valley Water; or
+c. any financial interest worth $500 or more of the Committee member or their spouse/domestic partner relating to any existing or proposed litigation against Valley Water; or

-e. a membership, employment, management, or governance relationship or interest with any entity that is receiving or seeking grant funding from Valley Water or the Safe Clean Water Program, whether by the Committee member or her/his spouse/domestic partner.
+d. a membership, employment, management, or governance position in any entity that is receiving or seeking grant funding from Valley Water or the Safe Clean Water Program involving a matter before the Committee, whether held by the Committee member or her/his spouse/domestic partner.

 ENVIRONMENTAL JUSTICE IMPACT: